DecisionsDev/odm-embedded-jse-exec/simple-loan-validation-res-runner/README.md

 The RuleSession API supports multiple concurrent engines and rulesets for multi-threaded execution.

 This API allows to set the persistence though 2 ways:
-- a ra.xml descriptor file detected in the classpath,
+- a ra.xml descriptor file detected in the classpath or,
-- or Java API.
+- Java API.

 The code shows the solution based on the Java api to set a memory persistence.
 With this memory persistence configuration the ruleapp asked for execution is searched in the classpath once and kept in memory for all executions.